 The WDFM app utilizes a number of innovative features and helpful educational tools that allow users of all ages and abilities to explore the museum galleries at their own pace and learn unique facts about Walt Disney.
 For those visiting the museum, the app provides gallery-by-gallery tours in 12 languages and an Audio-Described Tour for people with vision impairment.
 Translated languages include American Sign Language, Arabic, Brazilian Portuguese, English, French, German, Italian, Japanese, Korean, Russian, Simplified Chinese, and Spanish.

 Discover more and download at waltdisney.org/mobile-app.

 Due to current restrictions, we no longer have audio devices available for loan.
 We apologize for any inconvenience.

-Though the museum takes pride in its interactive and audio-centric experiences, we are pleased to offer noise-cancelling headphones FREE of charge on a first-come, first-served basis to guests who have auditory and sensory processing sensitivities, and/or for guests who may feel overstimulated by the volume some exhibits.
+Though the museum takes pride in its interactive and audio-centric experiences, we are pleased to offer noise-cancelling headphones FREE of charge on a first-come, first-served basis to guests who have auditory and sensory processing sensitivities, and/or for guests who may feel overstimulated by the volume of some exhibits.

 We are also committed to creating an accessible environment for all of our guests.
 Manual wheelchairs are available FREE of charge on a first-come, first-served basis.
 We also welcome all personal wheelchairs, walkers, scooters, and compact strollers.